 That era is gone.
 The “gate-keepers” like publishers, brick and mortar bookstores, professional reviewers and others arbitrators of acceptability are no longer in control.
 Power to the people!

 Yes, print books are still popular and many people prefer them.
-However, you need to keep in mind that print books have been around for 560 years.
-The integrated eBook distribution infrastructure we know and love today did not exist until 2007 when Amazon created the Kindle and the Whispernet delivery system.
-Amazon sells an estimated average 1.1 million eBooks each day (2016).
-Of course, many other companies also sell eBooks, but the Amazon story is an amazing one.
+However, print books have been around for 560 years.
+The integrated e-book distribution infrastructure we know and love today did not exist until 2007 when Amazon created the Kindle and the Whispernet delivery system.
+Amazon sells an estimated average 1.1 million e-books each day (2016).
+Of course, many other companies also sell e-books, but the Amazon story of book publishing innovation is an amazing one.